 There are a lot of gaming peripherals on the market, but few if any are as important as a gaming keyboard.
-That said, you could easily find yourself spending hundreds of dollars chasing down the best rated models in the world.
-For most gamers, the price points for the most high end gaming keyboards are going to be unnecessary.
+That said, you could easily find yourself spending hundreds of dollars chasing down the best-rated models in the world.
+For most gamers, the price points for most high-end gaming keyboards are going to be unnecessary.

-If you’re shopping on a budget, let Hotrate help you be smarter with your process.
-We’ve carefully scoured the internet in search of the best gaming keyboard under $50 and come up with 10 great models.
+If you’re shopping on a budget, let Hotrate help you be smarter in your purchasing decision.
+We’ve carefully scoured the internet in search of the best gaming keyboard under $50 and have come up with 10 great models.
 Between our reviews and our shopping guide, you’re sure to find the guidance you need to track down your perfect gaming keyboard here.

 - Corsair K55 RGB Gaming Keyboard